Wide range of courses

 The Taylor building also houses the more recent Modern Languages Faculty Library, the main Oxford lending library for Modern Languages undergraduates.
 The Taylor Institution Library, with a book stock of around 500,000 volumes, concentrates on the literary and philological aspects of the main European languages (other than English), but also contains a considerable amount of general background material of use to researchers in the fields of history, philosophy and art.
 Its rare collection includes original texts from the 17th century onwards.

 The Language Centre Library has one of the largest collection of materials for language learning in the UK.
-Currently there are 180 languages but the collection expands every year as new languages are added, often on request.
+It holds material in 200 languages.

 Languages degrees offer an abundance of valuable skills and knowledge that can help in the wider world in countless ways.
 For more information, take a look at our Careers page.